surister/cratedb-guide/docs/integrate/etl/index.md

 - {ref}`kafka-connect`
 - [Build a data ingestion pipeline using Kafka, Flink, and CrateDB]
 - [Community Day: Stream processing with Apache Flink and CrateDB]
-- [Executable stack: Apache Kafka, Apache Flink, and CrateDB]
+- [Executable stack with Apache Kafka, Apache Flink, and CrateDB]

 ## Apache Hop